Trails

 Suggested Hikes

-Wildwood Trail/Forestry Center To Council Crest - 1.8 mi.
+Wildwood Trail/Forestry Center To Council Crest - 1.8 mi. one way

 The north end of Marquam Trail begins where it leaves the Wildwood Trail on the hill above and northwest of the Vietnam Memorial.
 It heads south, circling above and to the west of the Forestry Center.
 The route is not always clear as the trail meanders across small open meadows.
 It drops down a steep slope into the woods at the rear of the Children's Museum and comes out of the woods near the north end of the overpass at the freeway ramps.